-Dr. Kutner is a tenured Professor of Medicine in the Division of General Internal Medicine at the University of Colorado School of Medicine and is the Head of the Division of General Internal Medicine.
+Dr. Kutner is a tenured Professor of Medicine in the Division of General Internal Medicine at the University of Colorado School of Medicine and is the Chief Medical Officer of University of Colorado Hospital.
 Following residency in Internal Medicine at the University of California, San Francisco, Dr. Kutner completed a National Research Service Award Primary Care Fellowship and a Geriatrics Fellowship at the University of Colorado Health Sciences Center.
-She has established and directs the Population-based Palliative Care Research Network (PoPCRN) a research network of organizations that provide hospice/palliative care and is co-Director of the newly formed Palliative Care Research Cooperative (PCRC), a palliative care clinical trials cooperative group.
+She has established and co-directs the Palliative Care Research Cooperative (PCRC), a palliative care clinical trials cooperative group.
 Dr. Kutner’s research focuses on improving care for persons with serious advanced illness.
 She has particularly emphasized studies related to symptom management, caregiver support, and medication use near the end of life.
-She is recipient of Robert Wood Johnson Generalist Physician Faculty Scholars Program and Paul Beeson Physician Faculty Scholars in Aging Research Awards, and research funding from the National Center for Complementary and Alternative Medicine, the National Cancer Institute, the National Institutes on Aging and the National Institute for Nursing Research, and the Agency for Healthcare Research and Quality.
+She is recipient of Robert Wood Johnson Generalist Physician Faculty Scholars Program and Paul Beeson Physician Faculty Scholars in Aging Research Awards, and research funding from the National Center for Complementary and Alternative Medicine, the National Cancer Institute, the National Institutes on Aging, the National Institute for Nursing Research, and the Agency for Healthcare Research and Quality.
 She developed and attends on the palliative care consultation service at the University of Colorado Hospital.

 While pursuing journalism, Ms. Lhee has also worked as a researcher in a breast cancer vaccine lab at the Johns Hopkins Medical Institute, as a freelance violinist in France, as a civil servant for the Ministry of Education in South Korea and as an international aid and development worker in Botswana.

 Kevin Lomangino is the managing editor of HealthNewsReview.org.
 He is also an independent medical journalist who was previously editor-in-chief of Clinical Nutrition Insight, a monthly evidence-based newsletter for physicians and dietitians.
 He has written for numerous professional and consumer health publications including Consumer Reports on Health.
 He was formerly senior editor at Lippincott Williams & Wilkins, a medical publishing company, where he developed new print and online publications for health care professionals and managed a portfolio of medical publications and newsletters.
 Kevin received his BA from Loyola University in Maryland.